 Delinquency Trigger.
 The period of delinquency for a receivable is the number of days that a payment of more than an inconsequential amount is past due.
 Payments of \$50 or more are generally considered consequential.
 The 61+ day delinquency trigger will be 10% for the first 12 Collection Periods following the cutoff date and 16% for the remaining Collection Periods that the notes are outstanding.
 CNH Industrial Capital America developed the 61+ day delinquency trigger by considering the historical 61+ day delinquency rates observed in its prior U.S. retail securitizations since 2006.
-The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of at least \$50 past due for more than 60 days, as a percentage of the outstanding aggregate Statistical Contract Value of all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) as of the end of each Collection Period.
+The delinquency rates equal the sum of the outstanding balance (Statistical Contract Value) for all receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of at least \$50 past due for more than 60 days, as a percentage of the outstanding aggregate Statistical Contract Value of any estimated or actual receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated at a value net of any estimated or actual recoveries) that have a payment of any estimated or purchased receivables (excluding liquidated or purchased receivables, but including receivables in repossession status, which are stated or actual recoveries) as of the end of each Collection Period.

-CNH Industrial Capital America derived the highest delinquency rates from these prior securitization transactions and used them as a base for the 61+ day delinquency trigger rate, which it believes (given the variability of the cash flows due to such factors as non-monthly payment types, seasonality, industry trends, severe weather and natural disasters, and relatively large receivable balances) represents a reasonable approach.
+CNH Industrial Capital America derived the highest delinquency rates from these prior securitization transactions and used them as a base for the 61+ day delinquency trigger rate, which it believes (given the variability of the cash flows due to such factors as non-monthly payment types, seasonality, industry trends, severe weather and natural disasters, and relatively large receivable balances)

+represents a reasonable approach.
 CNH Industrial Capital America then applied multiples to the highest delinquency rates observed during the first 12 Collection Periods and the remaining Collection Periods, as shown in the table below.
 CNH Industrial Capital America believes the 61+ day delinquency trigger is an appropriate threshold at the point when noteholders and note owners may benefit from an asset representations review.
 The 61+ day delinquency trigger starts at a lower level for the first year and increases to a higher level for the remaining years of the securitization transaction to reflect the historical experience and monthly variability of the delinquencies in CNH Industrial Capital America's prior securitization transactions.
 This provides a more conservative trigger level early in this securitization transaction's life, when rising delinquencies may cause concern about whether the representations made about the receivables are true and when noteholders and note owners may benefit most from an asset representations review.